 NHS Nightingale Hospital Exeter

-The hospital is now run by Royal Devon University Healthcare NHS Foundation Trust.
-It helps local people and reduces waiting times by providing a safe place for planned care.
+The NHS Nightingale Hospital Exeter is run by Royal Devon University Healthcare NHS Foundation Trust.
+It helps local people and reduces waiting times by providing a safe place for non-urgent, planned care.

 What services are at the hospital?